balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 ## Main Configuration

 * Threads
-  * New topics in troubleshooting on forums.resin.io become new threads in r/support on flowdock
-  * New threads in r/support on flowdock go nowhere
+  * Public threads in linked rooms get synchronised
+    * Use a `%` or `💬` at the beginning of a line to indicate the topic is public
+  * Private thread remain private, but are synchronised
+    * Uses discourse's `unlisted`
+    * Without syntax, private is assumed
 * Comments
   * Public comments in linked threads get synchronised
-    * Use a `%` or `💬` at the beginning of the message to indicate it is public
+    * Use a `%` or `💬` at the beginning of a line to indicate the comment is public
   * Private comments remain private, but are synchronised
     * Uses discourse's `whisper`
+    * Uses front's `comment`
     * Without syntax, private is assumed
-  * Comments in unlinked threads are not synchronised
-    * Such as threads that began in flowdock

 ## Your Configuration

+* Ensure your Front, Discourse & Flowdock usernames match
 * Get your discourse details
   * Try:
     * Sign-in to forums.resin.io